-Civil Law Syariah Law Customary Law Focuses on various legal matters pertaining to family and legal issues.
-Applicable to both Muslims and non-Muslims in Valid to a few areas of law that focuses on religious beliefs, attitude and practices under the principles of Islam.
-Focuses on areas pertaining to customs.
-Applicable to natives in Sabah and Sarawak.
-Applicable to areas such Malaysia.
-Under the Civil Law Act, areas applicable include general matters, compensations, torts, contributory negligence, contracts, apportionment and disposal of property and other various issues.
-Also known as Islamic laws, and is only applicable to Muslims in Malaysia.
-Applicable to areas such as succession, betrothal, marriage, divorce, maintenance, adoption, guardianship, trusts, Islamic religious revenue and mosques. as breaches of native law or customs, land disputes and applications to be recognised as part of the native communities.
+Civil Law

+Focuses on various legal matters pertaining to family and legal issues.

+- Applicable to both Muslims and non-Muslims in Malaysia.

+- 3. Under the Civil Law

+Act, areas applicable

+include general matters,

+compensations, torts,

+contributory negligence,

+contracts, apportionment

+and disposal of property

+and other various issues.

+Syariah Law

+- Valid to a few areas

+of law that focuses on

+religious beliefs, attitude

+and practices under the

+principles of Islam.

+- Also known as Islamic laws, and is only applicable to Muslims in Malaysia.

+- 3. Applicable to areas such as succession, betrothal, marriage, divorce, maintenance, adoption, guardianship, trusts, Islamic religious revenue and mosques.